ShitpostAtWork/.github/profile/README.md

 # 🚀 About us
-Have you ever felt that sometimes you just have ideas that are so random it doesn't fit anywhere.
-Or maybe you just dreamt about an insanely great but random idea.
+Have you ever felt that sometimes you just have ideas that are so random or dumb it doesn't fit anywhere.
+Or maybe you just dreamt about an insanely great but dumb idea.
 Or maybe you just got bored one day and decided to work on something random.

 If you have, then this is a perfect place for you.